jaklimoff/winchanger/README.md

 To make code more readable and window usage more clearly all Windows have their own lifecycle:
+So these functions will be called in exact phases.
 ```php
 /** When window created */
 function onCreate():void;